Timbiriche VIII & IX: Singles

 Five singles were released from the record.
 The first of them, "Tú y Yo Somos uno Mismo" was #1 for eleven fortnights in the Mexican music chart Notitas Musicales.
 The second single "Ámame Hasta con los Dientes" appeared in the charts while the previous single still charted and reached #2 on the charts.
 In the same week that "Ámame Hasta con los Dientes" reached its peak, the song "No Sé Si Es Amor", the album's third single, appeared at #9, weeks later reached its peak in the chart, at the position of #4.
 The song "Accelerar", which features Paulina Rubio as the lead vocal of the song, was the fourth single to be released and the second biggest hit of the album, reaching #1 for three weeks.
 "Me Estoy Volviendo Loca" was the fifth and final single and peaked at #4.
 That said, Timbiriche VIII & IX managed to be more successful on the singles chart than the previous album Timbiriche VII.
 A promotional single with the songs "Basta Ya" and "Máscaras" was released, but without any impact on the hit charts.

 Commercial performance

 Although the disc is double, which increases the final price in stores, the album managed to earn a platinum disc in Mexico.
-According to the Mexican newspaper El Siglo de Torreón, sales exceeded 500,000 copies, while Televisa's special Timbiriche VIII y IX on Canal 5, aired on Christmas 1988, claimed more than a million of copies were sold in Mexico only, being the group's second album to achieve such a feat.
+According to the Mexican newspaper El Siglo de Torreón, sales exceeded 500,000 copies, while the journal El Tiempo claimed 800,000 copies.
+The Televisa's special Timbiriche VIII y IX on Canal 5, aired on Christmas 1988, claimed more than a million of copies were sold in Mexico only, being the group's second album to achieve such a feat.